 Jerk Balance

-The jerk balance is a teaching drill, a remediation exercise, and a training exercise for the
+The jerk balance is a teaching drill, a remediation exercise, and a training exercise that helps improve the movement into the split position.

 Notes

-The most common errors in this exercise are diving the chest forward rather than stepping into the split with the front foot and hips and leaning too much weight on the front foot.
+The most common errors in this exercise are diving the chest forward rather than stepping into the split with the front foot and hips and leaning too much weight on the front foot, which defeats the purpose.
 The trunk should remain approximately vertical (only inclining forward slightly as required by a proper overhead position) and the weight always evenly balanced between the front and back feet.

 Purpose

-The jerk balance is useful for teaching and practicing the proper movement of the body under the bar during the split jerk for athletes who have a habit of diving the head and chest through and leaving the hips behind the bar.
+The jerk balance is useful for teaching and practicing the proper movement of the body under the bar during the split jerk, especially for athletes who have a habit of diving the head and chest through and leaving the hips behind the bar, over-reaching the back foot, and/or short-stepping.
 It’s also helpful for teaching better balance between the feet in the split position rather than overloading the front leg.

 Programming